juannesheena/juannesheena/README.md

 <h1 align="center">Hi 👋, I'm Sheena Villawarayen</h1>
-<h3 align="center">A passionate performance-driven Software Developer from Sri Lanka.</h3>
+<h3 align="center">A passionate and performance-driven Software Developer from Sri Lanka.</h3>

 - 🌱 I’m an final year undergrduate at **University of Bedfordshire**